 It’s worth noting that the character of Saitta is refreshingly flawed.
 He acts out, and gets things wrong.
 He makes mistakes, ruins lives and endangers the public and yet he isn’t afraid to apologise for any errors he makes along the way.
 A rare trait that so many modern efforts omit.

 Supporting Whitman is John Saxon, giving a fine performance for an unremarkable character.
-Saxon’s role is really just to show up and given Saitta someone to talk to, exchange exposition and come up with a plan.
-Martin Landau plays a doctor under suspicion, similarly giving an engaging performance but his character has a great deal more to do throughout.
+Saxon’s role is really just to show up and give Saitta someone to talk to, exchange exposition and come up with a plan.
+Martin Landau plays a doctor under suspicion, similarly giving an engaging performance but his character hasn’t a great deal more to do throughout.

 Gayle Hunnicutt and Carole Laure provide intriguing turns, both gorgeous and mysterious, they sizzle as the plot unfolds.
 However, it’s Tisa Farrow who excels, playing a visually impaired student.
 Farrow brings an exceptional sense of vulnerability to the character especially during the terror experienced when chased unaided through the hallways by an assailant.
 It’s rare to find a character you care for as much in a slice of genre like this.